 Across the sites under development by CCCM teams in Northern Mozambique, 4,122 plots have been demarcated, 6,247 plots are under development, and 1,664 have been occupied across 3 functioning sites.
 A distribution of 156 solar streetlights are planned to reduce protection concerns across the sites and 40 solar lights are under installation at Corrane settlement in Nampula Province.

 The CCCM cluster team carried out two technical trainings on site planning, site demarcation and use of GPS devices, including on the job mentoring.
 A total 12 officials from the provincial government were trained at the Provincial Directorate of Land and Territorial Planning and 13 technical officials from Metuge (6), Chuire(3) and Ancuabe (4) districts were also trained.
 Plans are in place to carry out further trainings in 2021.

-In Cabo Delgado, continuous assessments to identify the extend of needs and response in hard-to-reach areas are still challenging.
+In Cabo Delgado, continuous assessments to identify the extent of needs and response in hard-to-reach areas remains challenging due to insecurity.

 The attacks in Mocimboa da Praia and Muidumbe have hampered data collection efforts in these districts and due to inaccessibility, these districts could not be assessed.